fizruk/accpa-spring-2022/lab-01-java/README.md

-# Lab 1.
+# Lab 1 (in Java).
 Untyped expressions, functions and nameless representation

+_This is a Java version of materials demonstrated in [Lab 1](../lab-01/)._

 In this lab, we discuss implementation of an interpreter for simple untyped expressions with functions, relying on intermediate nameless representation to deal with possible name conflicts.